Rondaul/100-days-of-code/log.md

 **Thoughts:** little confusing to understand these concepts but I managed and learnt it.
 Lot of boilerplate code.
 Lot of code to make one registration flow work.

+**Link(s) to work:** [dagger-tutorial-codelab](https://github.com/Rondaul/dagger-tutorial-codelab)

+### Day 6: August 10, 2020

+**Today's Progress**: Started dagger 2 tutorial app.
+1. Worked on scoping multiple activies in one component
+2. testing dagger

+**Thoughts:** Still I find some things confusing but its getting clearer why things are as such.
+Components section are the one that I find particularly confusing.
+Hope things gets clearly as I keep practicing this topics more.

 **Link(s) to work:** [dagger-tutorial-codelab](https://github.com/Rondaul/dagger-tutorial-codelab/commit/b1df5d1c1892dd8a45213a68f6364b28b19ccea4)